Interested in joining the Dublin Youth Brass Band? Click below to register!

-In addition to performing with the Dublin Silver Band, Bob regularly performs with the Westerville Symphony, New Albany Symphony, Mansfield Symphony, Westerville Concert Band, Renaissance Brass Quintet, Classic Brass Quintet, Village Brass Quintet, Westerville Brass Quintet, Greater Columbus Brass Quintet and Ain't Misbehavin' Dixieland Band.
+In addition to performing with the Dublin Silver Band, Bob regularly performs with the Westerville Symphony, New Albany Symphony, Mansfield Symphony, Westerville Concert Band, Renaissance Brass Quintet, Classic Brass Quintet, Village Brass Quintet, Utopia Brass Quintet, Westerville Brass Quintet, Greater Columbus Brass Quintet and Ain't Misbehavin' Dixieland Band.

-Bob and his musical wife Cindy (flute) reside in Westerville, Ohio where their two sons attend Westerville Schools.
-Their oldest son Bobby has just begun playing Euphonium in sixth grade and will be participating in the Dublin Youth Brass Band program this year.
+Bob and his musical wife Cindy (cornet & flute) reside in Westerville, Ohio where their two sons attend Westerville Schools and participate in the music programs.

 What is a Brass Band?